| SPECIAL REPORT WIMBLEDONYou cannot be serious.

 cricket, a form of inactivity calculated to dampen

+the most adventurous spirit.
 As for golf, I would

 sooner have my tongue tattooed with "Rangers 1690"